✓ Updated July 2026

 Essential Travel Tips

-Be aware of your surroundings, especially in crowded areas, and keep valuables secure.
-While Victoria Falls is generally safe for tourists, petty theft can occur.
-Stick to well-lit areas at night and avoid walking alone if possible.
+Be aware of your surroundings, especially in crowded areas or markets, and keep valuables secure.
+While generally safe, petty theft can occur.
+Stick to well-lit paths at night and consider using hotel taxis or reputable transport services.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.